 - financial plan

 - funds to support yourself and share capital on your banking account

 So German authorities can see if your business is going to be profitable or not.

 Selbständige will need to open a business/trade (Gewerbe) to work in Germany.
-You can see the full list of documents on the official website.
+You can see the complete list of documents on the official website.

-Share capital ranges between 20 EUR and 50,000 EUR depending on the company type you decide for found.
+Share capital ranges between 20 EUR and 50,000 EUR depending on the company type you decide to start.
 The most common form of self-employed in Germany is a sole proprietorship which costs 20 EUR, and GmbH with 25,000 EUR in share capital.